oktadev/okta-blog/_source/_posts/2021-09-18-apache-apisix-gateway.md

 6. APISIX sends the Access Token to the Identity Provider's User Endpoint for authentication.
 7. After passing the authentication, the User Endpoint sends the User Info to APISIX to complete  authentication.

-## How to Configure Okta Authentication Using the Apache APISIX OpenID Connect Plug-in
+## How to Configure Okta Authentication Using the Apache APISIX OpenID Connect Plugin

-Configuring Okta authentication using the Apache APISIX OpenID Connect plugin is a simple three-step process that allows you to switch from traditional authentication to centralized identity authentication mode.
-The following sections describe the steps to configure Okta authentication using the OpenID Connect plug-in for Apache APISIX.
+Configuring Okta authentication using the Apache APISIX OpenID Connect plugin is a three-step process that allows you to switch from traditional authentication to centralized identity authentication mode.
+The following sections describe the steps to configure Okta authentication using the OpenID Connect plugin for Apache APISIX.

 ### Prerequisites